aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 });
 ```

-If you want to clone the entire CodeCommit repository (only available for CodeBuild actions), you can set the `codeBuildCloneOutput` property to `true`.
+If you want to clone the entire CodeCommit repository (only available for CodeBuild actions),
+you can set the `codeBuildCloneOutput` property to `true`:

 ```ts
 const sourceOutput = new codepipeline.Artifact();